mateuszmilewski/decorator-m-lang-snippets/README.md

 This is just a simple explantation what is going here...

+> prs-corail-patch-001 is the master of the corail features - the idea is the merge everything to here...

 We are taking cummulative approach to the files:
 - [x] YYYY-MM-DDThh_mm_ssZ-PartFlowList(.xlsx)
 - [x] YYYY-MM-DDThh_mm_ssZ-PurchaseOrderList(.xlsx)